nateleavitt/dotfiles/README.md

-Here is a list of my dotfiles that I use for my local dev environment setup
+Here is a list of my dotfiles and how I bootstrap a new machine for my local dev environment setup

+By default this will install my dotfiles which includes vim settings and plugins.
+It also installs Homebrew and RVM by default.
+See examples if you would like to install without those.

 ## Installation ##
   * First, clone the repo
   * Then cd into the `dotfiles` folder and run `bootstrap`

-Note that this will install Homebrew and RVM by default.
-If you would like to skip this then run the same command with the following options
+then run the same command with the following options
   * Don't install Homebrew `-b false`
   * Don't install RVM `-r false`